Makotuku River: Hydro electricity

-The 60kW Raetihi hydro-electric scheme produces about 1.75 GWh a year and was built in 1918, about 6 km north of Raetihi.
+The 60 kW Raetihi hydro-electric scheme produces about 1.75 GWh a year and was built in 1918, about 6 km north of Raetihi.
 Its water comes from the Makotuku River, Makara Stream, Makaraiti Stream and a tributary of Mangaone Stream.
 It has a head of 116 m from its headpond to its generator, near the Orautoha Stream.
 The original generator remains in use.

 Makotuku River Walkway

 The 1.2 km Makotuku River Walkway was upgraded in 2021, with loop tracks on the east side of Raetihi.
 Much of the funding for the work came from the compensation paid after the 2013 oil spill.